Troubled Blood: Plot

-In August 2014, although the firm is still trying to trace leads, the client and her wife end the contract as of the end of August, two weeks before the allotted year.
+In August 2014, although the firm is still trying to trace leads, the client and her wife terminate the contract at the end of the month, two weeks before the allotted year.
 Despite this, Strike and Robin continue to investigate.
-There are three breakthroughs with the case: Strike locates an elusive patient of Margot’s, Steve Douthwaite; a receptionist, who claims she was the last person to see Margot alive, agrees to speak to Strike and Robin; and, through Robin’s inventiveness and persistence in attempting to secure an interview with Creed behind Strike’s back, Strike is granted permission to interrogate Creed in Broadmoor Hospital on 14 September.
+There are three breakthroughs with the case: Strike locates an elusive patient of Margot's, Steve Douthwaite; a receptionist, who claims she was the last person to see Margot alive, agrees to speak to Strike and Robin; and, through Robin's inventiveness and persistence in attempting to secure an interview with Creed behind Strike's back, Strike is granted permission to interrogate Creed in Broadmoor Hospital on the 19th of September.
 Strike outwits Creed and this leads to the discovery of the remains of another victim of Creed, Louise Tucker, bringing closure and relief to her father.
 Robin and Strike then use evidence from the original police investigation and their subsequent investigation to find Margot's body and identify her killer: Janice Beattie, a nurse who worked for Margot's practice.
-Margot had (correctly) begun to suspect Janice had been poisoning Steve Douthwaite and was implicated in the apparent suicide of Douthwaite’s lover, and after examining Janice's son, Margot realised Janice was poisoning him also.
-Strike deduces that Janice is a serial-killer, who has murdered many more victims over decades.
+Margot had correctly begun to suspect Janice had been poisoning Douthwaite and was implicated in the apparent suicide of his lover, and after examining Janice's son, Margot realised Janice was poisoning him also.
+Strike deduces that Janice is a serial killer who has murdered many more victims over decades.

 An avalanche of publicity centred on Strike and Robin follows the discovery of the remains of Louise Tucker and Margot Bamborough and the arrest of Janice Beattie.
 Robin and Strike both move out of their homes temporarily to avoid journalists.
-The novel ends on Robin’s 30th birthday, with Strike (in contrast to the generic last-minute gifts he gave Robin at Christmas and on her previous birthday) buying Robin thoughtful and personalised gifts and taking her to the Ritz for champagne; enigmatically, Strike smiles to himself as he remembers a conversation with his friend Dave Polworth about the competing demands of career, romantic relationships and marriage.
+The novel ends on Robin's 30th birthday, with Strike (in contrast to the generic last-minute gifts he gave Robin at Christmas and on her previous birthday) buying her thoughtful and personalised gifts and taking her to the Ritz for champagne; enigmatically, Strike smiles to himself as he remembers a conversation with his friend Dave Polworth about the competing demands of career, romantic relationships, and marriage.